gustavgallo/gustavgallo/README.md

   Repository for my C++ studies at university — includes data structures, algorithms, and general coursework exercises.

 - 🎮 **[Bulls & Cows on FPGA](https://github.com/gustavgallo/Bulls-Cows-SD)**
-  A hardware implementation of the classic game, using SystemVerilog and seven-segment displays.
+  A hardware implementation of the classic game, using SystemVerilog and a Nexys-A7 **FPGA**.

 ## 📫 Contact Me